jlink-blog/jlink-blog.github.io/_posts/2025-11-04-to-gen-or-not-to-gen.md

 The randomised trial by Metr [^5] provides an initial indication, measuring a **decline in development speed** for experienced developers.
-An informal study by ThoughtWorks estimates the potential productivity gain from using GenAI in software development at around 5-15% [^6] .
+An informal study by ThoughtWorks estimates the potential productivity gain from using GenAI in software development at around 5-15% [^6].
+If "AI coding" were increasing programmers' productivity by any big number, we would see a measurable growth of new software in app stores and OSS repositories.
+But we don't, the numbers are flat at best [^54].

-Thus, even if we assume a productivity increase in coding through GenAI, there are still two points that further diminish this postulated efficiency gain:
+But even if we assume a productivity increase in coding through GenAI, there are still two points that further diminish this postulated efficiency gain:
 Firstly, the results of the generation must still be cross-checked by human developers.
 However, it is well known that humans are poor checkers and lose both attention and enjoyment in the process.